tlshaheen/api_docs/doc/survey.md

 # Survey Resource

-## Retreive a list of Available Surveys
+## Retreive a list of available Surveys

 ### HTTP Method